imranhasan22/handbook_imran/web/javascript.md

     console.log(`Hello ${name}`);
     consle.log(`The sume of 5 and 6: ${5+6}`)
     ```
+    It memorize space, new line and display as you written it like `<pre>` tag in html
 2. __Multi-line String__ - create multi-line string without using special character like `\n`
 3. __Nesting__
 ```js